Entities

 ))Components can be added to and removed from the entity later.
 This is described in the next chapter.

-Often, multiple entities with the same same set of components are created at the same time.
+Often, multiple entities with the same set of components are created at the same time.
 For that sake, Ark provides batch entity creation, which is much faster than creating entities one by one.
-There are different ways to create entities in batches:
+See chapter Batch operations for details.

 Removing entities

-Removing an entity from the World is as easy as this:
+Removing an entity from the World is as simple as this, using remove_entity!:

 Entities can be safely stored, e.g. in the Components of other entities to represent relationships.
-However, as they may have been removed from the world elsewhere, it may be necessary to check whether an entity is still alive:
+However, as they may have been removed from the world elsewhere, it may be necessary to check whether an entity is still alive with is_alive:

 if is_alive(world, entity)